 - Check: Is a tooth missing in the middle?

-→ If so, the system often no longer holds reliably (see "Total loss" below). - If the end is OK: Replace the slider and insert both sides evenly.
+→ Then the system often no longer holds reliably (see "total damage" below). - If the end is okay: put the slider back on and insert both sides evenly.

-- Then secure the end point again (insert stopper or sew thread bartack).
+- Then secure the end again (insert stopper or sew a thread bar).

 Lifehack "third hand":

-Fix the slider (e.g. between two stable objects or with an improvised holder), then the tape can be threaded more easily.
+Fix the slider (e.g., between two sturdy objects or with an improvised holder), then the tape is easier to thread.

-8) Slider is broken or extremely worn: Replace the slider
+8) Slider is broken or extremely stretched: replace the slider

-If the slider itself is damaged or badly worn, it can often be replaced without having to replace the entire zipper.
-To do this, the upper stopper is usually removed, the old slider pulled off and a new one of a suitable size inserted.
-The zipper is then secured again with a stopper or a stitched latch.
-This is often the most sensible repair, especially for high-quality jackets or bags.
+If the slider itself is damaged or severely stretched, it can often be replaced without changing the entire zipper.
+Usually, the top stopper is removed, the old slider pulled off, and a new one of the right size inserted.
+Then the zipper is secured again with a stopper or a sewn bar.
+Especially for high-quality jackets or bags, this is often the most sensible repair.

-Many sliders have a marking on the back - if not, it helps to measure (chain width) or compare with a similar zipper.
+Many sliders have a marking on the back – if not, measuring (chain width) or comparing with a similar zipper helps.

 Replacement option (if a stopper can be removed at the top):

-- Carefully remove the upper stopper with pliers/side cutters.
+- Carefully remove the top stopper with pliers/side cutters.

 - Pull off the old slider.

-- Align the new slider correctly and fit.
+- Align and attach the new slider correctly.

 - Test run: close/open.

-- Insert new stopper or sew thread tack.
+- Set a new stopper or sew a thread bar.

 If nothing is accessible (sewn ends, pocket/backpack):

-- Either open the seam carefully and lock it cleanly again later
+- Either carefully open the seam and reseal it neatly later

-- or as a pragmatic solution: a slider system that can be inserted at the side (if available).
+- or as a pragmatic solution: a slider system that can be inserted from the side (if available).

 9) One side slips out of the slider when closing

-Symptom: Zipper appears "crooked", one side pops out.
+Symptom: Zipper looks “crooked,” one side pops out.

-- Insert the free side to see where it is too far.
+- Insert the free side to see where it’s too wide.

 - Pull it out again.

-- Use pliers to squeeze the sides minimally.
+- Use pliers to gently pinch the slider from the side.

-10) Teeth missing / strap is torn / waterproof zipper damaged
+10) Teeth missing / tape torn / waterproof zipper damaged

-This is often the limit of DIY repairs.
+This is often the limit of DIY repair.

 - Teeth missing in the middle (slider can no longer grip)